-Siamese cats are adored worldwide for their beautiful colors, but their strong personalities make them extra special and one of the most expensive cat breeds.
+Siamese kitties are adored worldwide for their beautiful colors, but the Siamese cat personality makes them extra special and one of the most expensive cat breeds.
 They are very affectionate cats that love to chat with their owners, so if you get a Siamese, expect to have some long conversations.

-While not all Siamese cats behave the same, there are definite Siamese cat personality traits.
-So, if you want a Siamese as your next kitty, continue reading to find out about this breed’s heritage, personality traits, as well as taking care of these finicky felines.
+While not all Siamese cats behave the same, there are many shared Siamese personality traits.
+So, if you want a Siamese as your next kitty, continue reading to find out about this breed’s heritage, and personality traits, as well as how to take care of these finicky felines.

 Contents